-The Real Effects of Fed Intervention: Revisiting the 1920-1921 Depression
+The Real Effects of Fed Intervention During the 1920-1921 Depression

 Date Written: August 31, 2018

-We provide causal evidence that discount rate changes by the Federal Reserve affected lending and economic output during the 1920-1921 depression.
-Our identification strategy exploits county-level variation in access to the Fed’s discount window.
-We implement this strategy with hand-collected data on banking and agriculture in Illinois.
-Intervention by the Fed temporarily lowered agricultural output, but caused debt-to-output levels to be persistently lower, lasting into the Great Depression.
-The underlying mechanism appears to be consolidation of farms and efficient reallocation of resources.
-Our findings call into question the conventional narrative that Fed policy was misguided during the 1920-1921 depression.
+We provide novel evidence of how discount rates affected lending and output during and after the 1920-1921 depression.
+Our identification strategy exploits county-level variation in access to the discount window and hand-collected data on banking and agriculture in Illinois.
+High discount rates decreased bank lending and forced farmers to liquidate crops at lower prices, temporarily lowering agricultural output.
+However, they also caused debt-to-output levels to be persistently lower, lasting into the Great Depression, and accompanied by consolidation of farms and reallocation of land.
+Compared to conventional wisdom, our findings suggest a less negative interpretation of the Fed’s actions during 1920-1921.

 Keywords: History, Banking, Federal Reserve, Discount Window